SIVAmech123/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Start
+Step 1.
+Start

-2. Load the California Housing dataset and select the first 3 features as input (X) and target variables (Y) (including the target price and another feature).
+Step 2.
+Load the California Housing dataset and select the first 3 features as input (X) and target variables (Y) (including the target price and another feature).

-3. Split the data into training and testing sets, then scale (standardize) both the input features and target variables.
+Step 3.
+Split the data into training and testing sets, then scale (standardize) both the input features and target variables.

-4. Train a multi-output regression model using Stochastic Gradient Descent (SGD) on the training data.
+Step 4.
+Train a multi-output regression model using Stochastic Gradient Descent (SGD) on the training data.

-5. Make predictions on the test data, inverse transform the predictions, calculate the Mean Squared Error, and print the results.
+Step 5.
+Make predictions on the test data, inverse transform the predictions, calculate the Mean Squared Error, and print the results.

-6. Stop
+Step 6.
+Stop

 ## Program:
 ```